HunorMarton/svg-tutorial/src/content/svg/animation-on-hover.md

 We can also set more traditional animations with CSS.
 Here we animate the `transform` property with keyframes.
 We can even trigger this effect on mouse hover.

-Here we are reusing <a href="/svg/bell">the bell example</a> we went through earlier, then adding a keyframe animation on `hover` on both the whole bell itself and the bell tongue.
+Here we are reusing [the bell example](/svg/bell) we went through earlier, then adding a keyframe animation on `hover` on both the whole bell itself and the bell tongue.

 <div class="code-flex">